Kiwavi/BMI-Calculator/README.md

 # BMI-Calculator

 A simple BMI Calculator made with django and htmx.
-This unleashes the power of htmx by returning tha BMI without reloading or redirecting the page.
+This unleashes the power of htmx by returning BMI results without reloading or redirecting the page.